NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1a_intro_aop_gee.md

 <div id="ds-introduction" markdown="1">

 Google Earth Engine (GEE) is a free and powerful cloud-computing platform for carrying out remote sensing and geospatial data analysis.
-In this tutorial, we introduce you to the NEON AOP datasets, which as of Spring 2023 are being added to Google Earth Engine with the plan to make them publicly available datasets.
-NEON will eventually add the full archive of AOP L3 <a href="https://data.neonscience.org/data-products/DP3.30006.001" target="_blank">Surface Directional Reflectance</a>, <a href="https://data.neonscience.org/data-products/DP3.30024.001" target="_blank">LiDAR Elevation</a>, <a href="https://data.neonscience.org/data-products/DP3.30015.001" target="_blank">Ecosystem Structure</a>, and <a href="https://data.neonscience.org/data-products/DP3.30010.001" target="_blank">High-resolution orthorectified camera imagery</a>.
-We do not currently have a time estimate for when all of the AOP data will be added to GEE, but we will be ramping up data additions in the second half of 2023.
-Please stay tuned for a <a href="https://www.neonscience.org/data-samples/data-notifications" target="_blank"> Data Notification</a> in Summer-Fall 2023 which will more officially announce the plan for adding AOP data to the Google Earth Engine public datasets.
+In this tutorial, we introduce you to the NEON AOP datasets, which as of Summer 2024 are being added to Google Earth Engine as publicly available datasets.
+NEON is planning to add the full archive of AOP L3 <a href="https://data.neonscience.org/data-products/DP3.30006.002" target="_blank">Surface Bidirectional Reflectance</a>, <a href="https://data.neonscience.org/data-products/DP3.30024.001" target="_blank">LiDAR Elevation</a>, <a href="https://data.neonscience.org/data-products/DP3.30015.001" target="_blank">Ecosystem Structure</a>, and <a href="https://data.neonscience.org/data-products/DP3.30010.001" target="_blank">High-resolution orthorectified camera imagery</a>.
+Since the L3 <a href="https://data.neonscience.org/data-products/DP3.30006.001" target="_blank">Surface Directional Reflectance</a> is being replaced by the Bidirectional reflectance as that becomes available, we are only adding this data upon request.
+Please see the tutorial <a href="https://www.neonscience.org/resources/learning-hub/tutorials/neon-brdf-refl-h5-py" target="_blank">Introduction to Bidirectional Hyperspectral Reflectance Data in Python</a> for more information on the differences between the directional and bidirectional reflectance data products.

+There is not currently have a time estimate for when all of the AOP data will be added to GEE, but we will be ramping up data additions in the second half of 2024.
+If you wish to add a given NEON site and year(s) in Google Earth Engine, use the <a href="https://www.neonscience.org/about/contact-us" target="_blank">NEON Contact Us</a> form to request this, and include "Google Earth Engine" in the text.
+Please stay tuned for a <a href="https://www.neonscience.org/data-samples/data-notifications" target="_blank">NEON Data Notification</a> in Fall 2024 which will officially announce the plan for adding AOP data to the Google Earth Engine public datasets.

 <div id="ds-objectives" markdown="1">